levavdoshin-max/Truv-Lev-Tests/personas.md

 ### Main pains

 - Constant underlying anxiety: “Can I afford a slow month?
 A trip?
 A new laptop?”
-- Hard to see whether they’re **actually progressing** or just surviving.
+- Doesn’t have a stable way to answer: “Am I actually progressing or just surviving?”
 - Daily or weekly gamification is emotionally brutal: numbers swing a lot.

 ### What resonates